-As discussed in Note 1 to the financial statements, the Organization has adopted ASU 2018-08 - Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
+As discussed in Note 1 to the financial statements, the Organization has adopted ASU 2014-09 - Revenue from Contracts with Customers (Topic 606) for the year ended December 31, 2020.
 Our opinion is not modified with respect to this matter.